FaraTheVisionaryAnalyst/niyyahly-product-analytics/README.md

 ## Question 2: What makes users continue engaging after activation?

-Activated users show substantially higher observed retention than non-activated users.

-The 30-day engagement analysis also shows that users who activate generally return at least occasionally, but sustained engagement remains limited.

-The next product challenge is therefore to understand what creates repeated value after the first successful reflection experience.
+Activated users are the appropriate population for evaluating post-activation retention and engagement.

+The retention analysis measures whether they return at specific milestones.

+The 30-day engagement analysis measures whether they continue using the journal throughout the month.

+The second question is particularly important because a single D30 return does not establish a sustained habit.

 ---